Bandwidth/dashboard-docs/guides/numberUtilizationReviewDashboard.md

 # Step By Step Guide To Number Assignment Using the Bandwidth Dashboard UI (Limited Availability)

+This guide is for using the Bandwidth Dashboard UI to assign numbers.
+If you want to use the REST API, click [here](numberUtilizationReviewAPI.md).

 ### Bulk assigning up to 5000 TNs with an active end-user

 You will notice your portal has a different look to it!
 In the upper right, you will see a widget with your number utilization percentage titled End-user number utilization.